-Not likely due to the building heights being 23-feet or less and the proximity of the proposed buildings to existing buildings.
+Not likely due to the building height being 23-feet and the proximity of the proposed building to existing buildings.

 c.
 What kinds of energy conservation features are included in the plans of this proposal?
 List other proposed measures to reduce or control energy impacts, if any: